zeidon/zeidon-joe/QuickWalkThrough.md

     New quantity = 16

 Saving the change to the DB uses the commit() method.
 All changes made to the OI since it was activated are then written to the DB.
-Unlike most ORMs Zeidon uses a software-based transaction instead of a DB transaction; it does not hold any DB connections open during the life of the OI.
+Unlike most ORMs Zeidon uses software-based transactions instead of a DB transaction and does not hold any DB connections open during the life of the OI.
 Instead Zeidon closes the DB connection immediately after the activate and uses a new (or pooled) connection during the commit.
 Zeidon keeps track of the changes and performs the SQL commands.
 The above "commit()" results in the following SQL:

     UPDATE orderdetails
            SET    QUANTITY = 16
     WHERE orderdetails.PRODUCTID = 65 AND orderdetails.ORDERID = 10250;

-### Creating an Entity Instance
+## Creating an Entity Instance
 To create an entity, call the create() method on the entity cursor and set the attributes.

         order.OrderDetail create()